jjfarrell/apoe-genotyper/README.md

       pysam
 # Preparation

 For the most accurate genotyping of all the APOE genotypes, the VCF should be phased (eg: eagle or SHAPEI2).
 This will help distinquish between the ambigous genotypes(e2e4 and e1e3).
-Without phasing, the e1e3 will default to the much more likely e2e4 as e1 is very rare.
+Without phasing, the e1e3 will default to the more probable e2e4 as e1 is very rare.

 # Usage